edburns/blog-jekyll/_posts/2025-01-12-javaland-2025-picks.md

 [Program link](https://meine.doag.org/events/javaland/2025/agenda/#agendaId.5225)

 As Adam Bien has long shown, the power of combining open standard specifications in an a la carte fashion tends to help delivering maintainable enterprise software on schedule and within budget.
-This session is another example:
+This session from [Hanno Embregts](https://hanno.codes) is another example:

 * Live-coding a RESTful app from scratch using the latest versions of JAX-RS, JPA, and MicroProfile.
 * Implementing JWT-based authentication.